 The T1000 is a small aluminum cylinder just 5.5″ wide.
 It has a clear rubber reflector that sticks out of the housing about 1.5″.
 The metal pipe bomb shaped device is strapped to a plastic holder by velcro straps and the plastic holder has hook velcro all across the back so you can stick it onto the back of a steel target.

 The kit comes with two loop velcro strips, a spare reflector, alignment guide, quick start guide and instruction manual.
-You can view the manual here.

 You want to use a steel target that is wider than the hit indicator.
 Magnetospeed recommends 10″ or larger steel targets.
 Small 8″ round plates will not cover up the target enough where you can see the reflected LEDs.